stefanledin/stefanledin.github.com/_posts/2014-03-19-the-hunt-for-the-perfect-wordpress-workflow.md

 When it's time to upgrade Wordpress to the latest version, you could do that on your local installation and then push it up to the production server.

 ###Collaborate
-Okey, but if you're a part of a team who works on the project?
+Okey, but if you're part of a team who works on the project?
 How would that workflow look like?
 Well, you could have a repository for the project at [Github](http://www.github.com) which should be the center of the workflow.
 Nothing should be deployed to the production server before it has been merged with the Github repo.
 Let's pretend that John Doe starts working on a big, new feature on the site.
 He does a ``git pull`` from Github, thus ensureing that he's completley up to date with the code.
 John works on this new feature durning a couple of weeks and is ready to deploy it.
 However, meanwhile John has worked on the new feature, Jane Doe has made several bugfixes and deployed them.
 So before John kan push up the new feature, he has to do a ``git pull`` and merge his changes with Janes.